 Our faculty are dedicated researchers, working to improve the health of our patients through clinical trials and research studies.
+Stay up to date with the most recent publications from the Department of Surgery.

 The broad areas of interest include surgical disease of the thyroid, parathyroid, adrenal, endocrine pancreas and neuroendocrine tumors of the intestinal tract.
 Current research at Loyola includes evaluation of the benefits of surgery in patients with minimal symptoms of hyperparathyroidism, evaluation of the efficacy of needle biopsy in the management of thyroid nodules, use of laparoscopy for removal of adrenal gland tumors, and the development of better techniques for localizing islet cell tumors of the pancreas.
 Ongoing clinical activities include the diagnosis and treatment of thyroid nodules, hyperthyroidism, thyroid malignancy, hyperparathyroidism, familial endocrine disease, neuroendocrine tumors of the pancreas, and adrenal disorders.